quaderno/quaderno-ruby/README.md

  Quaderno::Tax.validate_vat_number(country, vat_number) #=> Boolean
 ``

-will validate the vat number for the passed country
+will validate the vat number for the passed country.

 ## Evidences